-Here are tips to polish your price negotiation skills;
+Following are some tips to polish your price negotiation skills;

-- Is there something you have that would benefit media owners want?
+- Is there something you have that would benefit media owners?
 If yes, use it to have a win-win negotiation.

 - Don’t be a one-time deal kind of investor.
 Create a long-term relationship with the media owner.